ovh/docs/pages/cloud/private-cloud/nsx-05-manage-distributed-firewall/guide.en-gb.md

 ## Requirements

-- Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
+- Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials.
-- A user account with access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
+- A user account with access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
-- Having **NSX** deployed with two segments configured in your NSX configuration, you can use this guide [Segment management in NSX](https://docs.ovh.com/gb/en/private-cloud/nsx-segment-management).
+- Having **NSX** deployed with two segments configured in your NSX configuration, you can use our guide on [segment management in NSX](https://docs.ovh.com/gb/en/private-cloud/nsx-segment-management) for more information.

-## Overview

-The distributed firewall feature in NSX allows filtering with all elements in your VMware cluster that are on Overlay or VLAN segments.
-It should be used normally on east-west connections (ovh-T1-gw), but it also works with elements of the VMware cluster that are connected on the north-south gateway (ovh-T0-gw).
-Filtering applies from the source (vm, segment, network, etc.).

-To simplify the administration of NSX, it is possible to place tags on your elements (segments, virtual machines, roles, etc..) and create groups that contain the objects associated with the tags or IP address ranges (this solution should not be preferred).

 ## Instructions

 We will isolate communication between a virtual machine and all virtual machines in a segment bi-directionally by performing these operations :

-* Create two tags, one on a virtual machine and one on a segment.
+- Create two tags, one on a virtual machine and one on a segment.
-* Create two associated groups, one containing the first tag and the other the second.
+- Create two associated groups, one containing the first tag and the other the second.
-* Create a policy in the distributed firewall that will contain two rules:
+- Create a policy in the distributed firewall that will contain two rules:
-    * A rule that will forbid traffic from the first group to the second.
+    - A rule that will forbid traffic from the first group to the second.
-    * Another rule that will forbid traffic from the second group to the first.
+    - Another rule that will forbid traffic from the second group to the first.

 ### Creating tags

-In the NSX interface go to the `Networking`{.action} tab and click. `Segments`{.action} on the left in **Connectivity**.
+In the NSX interface, go to the `Networking`{.action} tab and click `Segments`{.action} to the left in **Connectivity**.

-Then click on the `three vertical ellipsis`{.action} to the left of the segment you want to tag and choose `Edit`{.action} from the menu.
+Then click on the `three vertical dots`{.action} to the left of the segment you want to tag and choose `Edit`{.action} from the menu.

 ![01 Create tag on segment 01](images/01-create-tag-on-segment01.png){.thumbnail}

-to the right of **Tags** type `ovsegment`{.action} instead of tag and click `Add Item(s) ovsegment`{.action} below the input box.
+To the right of **Tags**, enter `ovsegment`{.action} instead of tag and click `Add Item(s) ovsegment`{.action} below the input box.

 ![01 Create tag on segment 02](images/01-create-tag-on-segment02.png){.thumbnail}

-Type `ov1`{.action} instead of **Scope** and click `Add Item(s) ov1`{.action} below the input box.
+Enter `ov1`{.action} instead of **Scope** and click `Add Item(s) ov1`{.action} below the input box.

 ![01 Create tag on segment 02](images/01-create-tag-on-segment02.png){.thumbnail}

-Click the `+' sign {.action} to the left of your tag.
+Click the `+`{.action} button to the left of your tag.

 ![01 Create tag on segment 03](images/01-create-tag-on-segment03.png){.thumbnail}

-The tag created is displayed in the bottom right of **Tags**, you can create more depending on your needs.
+The created tag is displayed in the bottom right of **Tags**, you can create more tags depending on your needs.

 Click `SAVE`{.action}.